stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * understanding security/confidentiality and how to leverage @org-design
 * running meetings and meeting actions in the app

-Just like learning a new language or preparing for a big sporting event, you now jump in and commit daily for the next 7-21 days.
+Just like learning a new language or preparing for a big sporting event, the leadership team then jump in and commit daily for the next 7-21 days.

-At this point we have the OKRs page in #stratapp turned off, so there is no problem adding other people below the leadership team, to collaborate on aspects that hang off daily meetings or the strategy tree.
+At this step we still have the OKRs page in #stratapp turned off, so there is no problem adding other people below the leadership team to collaborate on meetings/tasks/initiatives or the strategy tree.

 ### step #4 - Workshop B - big bang value